Centre (geometry): Circles, spheres, and segments

-The center of a circle is the point equidistant from the points on the edge.
-Similarly the center of a sphere is the point equidistant from the points on the surface, and the center of a line segment is the midpoint of the two ends.
+The centre of a circle is the point equidistant from the points on the edge.
+Similarly the centre of a sphere is the point equidistant from the points on the surface, and the centre of a line segment is the midpoint of the two ends.

 Symmetric objects

-For objects with several symmetries, the center of symmetry is the point left unchanged by the symmetric actions.
-So the center of a square, rectangle, rhombus or parallelogram is where the diagonals intersect, this is (among other properties) the fixed point of rotational symmetries.
-Similarly the center of an ellipse or a hyperbola is where the axes intersect.
+For objects with several symmetries, the centre of symmetry is the point left unchanged by the symmetric actions.
+So the centre of a square, rectangle, rhombus or parallelogram is where the diagonals intersect, this is (among other properties) the fixed point of rotational symmetries.
+Similarly the centre of an ellipse or a hyperbola is where the axes intersect.

 Triangles

-Several special points of a triangle are often described as triangle centers:
+Several special points of a triangle are often described as triangle centres: